solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 ### Pooled Accounts (default)

 With Pooled Accounts there is no separation of funds on the blockchain level.
-Pooled Accounts offer certain benefits for it's users.
+Pooled Accounts offer certain benefits for its users.
 It is possible to send instant Transfers from all Accounts of one Asset to other Accounts of the same Asset without touching the blockchain and thus without paying expensive fees.